 This day is devoted to the Bjelasica mountain, with it’s neverending highland pastures.
 Unlike other Montenegrian mountains that are quite dry and rocky, Bjelasica iz green and full of water, featuring maybe the biggest number of mountain lakes in Montenegro.
 So, basically, we’ll make a tour of the Bjelasica lakes, hopping from one to another.
 The highest lake, Ursulovac, lies at an altitude above 1900 m, and can’t be accessed directly 4×4, but we can make a short hike to it from the ridge, that would take us about 20 minutes every direction.
 Upon touring the lakes and driving along the main ridge of the mountain we’ll transfer towards Hajla mountain, in the easternmost part of Montenegro.

-Days eight to ten – descending towards the Adriatic coast along the eastern mountains of Montenegro
+Days eight to ten – eastern Montenegro and northern Albania

-The journey along the magnificent mountains of Montenegro is far from over.
+The journey along these magnificent mountains is far from over.
 Eastern part of the country also features some striking, rugged peaks, but unlike the western and central part, the mountains are divided by deep river valleys, so there’ll be a lot of altitude change during days eight and nine.
-Crossing from Hajla to the Prokletije mountains (including the solitary, 2200 m tall mountain Visitor), trail continues over Komovi to the Kučke mountains and the famous Rikavačko lake, at the very border to Albania (this part of the tour follows the Albanian border closely).
+This part of the trail will include the Hajla, Prokletije, Kuči and Komovi mountains, with the famous Rikavac lake at the very border to Albania being the crown jewel of this part of the tour.

 During the tour we’ll mostly be sleeping on nice natural campsites in total wilderness, often near lakes, at altitudes between 1300 and 1800 m, so prepare warm clothing – even at mid summer at those altitudes nights can be cold.
 On two nights we will be in official camps.
 Our average time of arrival to campsite is between 17:00 and 18:00, and morning departure time is usually between 8:30 and 9:30.
 Montenegro is a country rich with wildlife (including wolves and bears), but no attacks on campers have been recorded, so you can be relaxed.
 To make camping more comfortable, you should have folding tables and chairs, as well as cooking equipment for food (although you can also use campfire), mobile refrigerator (12 V), etc. In Žabljak and Bjelasica there will be a possible bungalow or hotel alternative to camping – we’ll consult the participants of the tour and, if you want to break the camping routine for a day or two, we can arrange to take rooms (not included in the base price of tour).

-Equipment of your vehicle for Serbian and Montenegro highlands tour should include
+Equipment of your vehicle for Montenegro Highlands tour should include

 - AT tyres (MT is also ok)